EGIntegrations/agentfield-vireo/tests/functional/README.md

 - OpenRouter API key ([get one here](https://openrouter.ai/keys))
 - Make (optional, for convenience)

+> **Note:** The functional test Docker Compose files build the complete control plane image
+> via `deployments/docker/Dockerfile.control-plane`.
+You do **not** need to run `go build`
+> or run separate `npm run build` steps beforehand—the Dockerfile takes care of compiling both the UI
+> and the Go binary in the correct order.

 > **⚠️ IMPORTANT: Model Configuration**
 >
 > All tests MUST use the `OPENROUTER_MODEL` environment variable and NEVER hardcode model names.